Dr. Karen Lee (third from left to right)

 The Dr. Karen Lee Memorial Fund was established through generous donations from the family members of the late Dr. Karen Lee to perpetually memorialize the values and actions that Dr. Lee held most dear to her heart: the importance of mentoring, especially in developing students’ leadership potential.
 In particular, in honor of Dr. Lee’s Legacy, the HKUST Business School has established a Karen Lee Student Mentoring Center.

-The Karen Lee Student Mentoring Center is located in the Lee Shau Kee Business Building and is established with the objective of being a centralized hub for mentoring activities.
+The Karen Lee Student Mentoring Center is located in the Lee Shau Kee Business Building and is established with the objective of being a centralized hub for mentoring activities to support undergraduate students.
 The Center comprises study areas on two floors connected by a staircase, a learning commons, meeting/advising rooms, and a relaxation area for students.

 To carry on Dr. Lee’s values and devotion to student mentoring and leadership development, the Center offers extensive student advising services and also currently sponsors a series of mentoring programs that actively engage faculty, students, staff, and the corporate community throughout the academic year.

 The Center logo is designed to resemble a sideways Mentor-Mentee relationship.
 The mentor and students are depicted by gold circles for the head and blue arrows for the bodies with the larger arrow figure in the middle being the mentor and smaller figures on either side representing the students.
 The arrow figures are used in the design of many areas in, and related to, the Center.